-These intake eligibility requirements are a combination of agency, foreign country and immigration requirements and are used to help us determine potential eligibility for an adoption in a foreign country.
+These intake eligibility requirements are a combination of adoption agencies, foreign countries, and immigration requirements.
+They are used to help us determine potential eligibility for an adoption in a foreign country.

 1. Prospective adoptive families and orphans must meet eligibility requirements of the country from which they are adopting, United States Citizenship and Immigration Services (USCIS) and their respective state laws.

-2. One parent must be at least 25 yrs. old to be accepted into an international program.
-Please check specific age requirements for each country, as their age requirements vary from this.
+2. One parent must be at least 25 years old to be accepted into an international program.
+Please check specific age requirements for each country, as the age requirements could vary by country.

-3. Prospective parents can not have more than two (2) divorces per person.
-Two (2) will be reviewed on a case-by-case basis.
+3. Prospective adoptive parents cannot have more than two (2) divorces per person.
+Two (2) divorces will be reviewed on a case-by-case basis.

-4. Prospective parents must be married for one (1) year before applying to AWAA.
-Single applicants who become engaged while in process will be required to suspend their adoption and reapply as a married couple one year after the marriage.
+4. Prospective adoptive parents must be married for one (1) year before applying to America World Adoption (AWAA).
+Single applicants who become engaged while in-process will be required to suspend their adoption and re-apply as a married couple after their one year anniversary.
 Please check program-specific program requirements as they may vary.

 5. Single males are not permitted to adopt through AWAA.

-11. A prospective adoptive family, who has previously adopted, may apply for a subsequent adoption.
-The requirements of the application are dependent upon the family’s post adoptive stage.
+12. A prospective adoptive family, who has previously adopted, may apply for a subsequent adoption.
+The requirements of the application are dependent upon the family’s post-adoptive stage.
 Families who have finalized an adoption in under six months will be required to submit a Concurrent Family Building Application along with their full application.
 Acceptance into the program is dependent upon the social worker’s recommendation and America World’s approval.
-Families who have been home for six months or more may apply without submitting the Concurrent Family Building Application once a favorable six month Post Adoption report has been received, reviewed and approved.
+Families who have been home for six months or more may apply without submitting the Concurrent Family Building Application once a favorable six-month post-adoption report has been received, reviewed and approved.

-12. If prospective parents are applying for a subsequent adoption with AWAA, timeliness of post adoption/post placement reports and AWAA's working relationship with the family during the previous adoption(s) will be taken into consideration in determination of eligibility.
+13. If prospective parents are applying for a subsequent adoption with America World Adoption, timeliness of post-adoption/post placement reports and AWAA's working relationship with the family during the previous adoption(s) will be taken into consideration in the determination of eligibility.

-13. Police involvement and/or criminal record will be considered on a case by case basis and in conjunction with the country's requirements.
+14. Police involvement and/or criminal record will be considered on a case-by-case basis and in conjunction with the country's requirements.

-14. Any illegal drug usage will be considered on a case by case basis and in conjunction with the country's requirements.
+15. Any illegal drug use will be considered on a case-by-case basis and in conjunction with the country's requirements.

-16. America World provides home studies and other social services ONLY for the following purposes: international adoption, hosting, domestic adoption (where permitted by local licensing standards), foster care (where permitted by local licensing standards), and post adoption/post placement reports.
+17. America World provides home study and other social services ONLY for the following purposes: international adoption, hosting, domestic adoption (where permitted by local licensing standards), foster care (where permitted by local licensing standards), and post-adoption/post-placement reports.
 America World is not equipped to conduct home studies for purposes of child custody disputes or other legal matters not related to aforementioned purposes.
 Individuals seeking these services should contact their local Domestic Relations Court for more information.

 Note: Families who are eligible for multiple discounts (i.e. second time adopters, and pastors) will receive the highest discount for which they are eligible but the discounts are not cumulative.